By: William J Pyznar, P.E., Principal

 The Falcon Group, a team of highly-skilled professionals, was established to offer consulting in the fields of Professional Engineering and Architecture.
 Our project management and financial control processes allow us to consistently deliver projects on schedule and within budget.
 Our reputation is built on our attention to detail and relentless commitment to client satisfaction and our principals maintain a visible role in our assignments to ensure that relevant issues will be anticipated and resolved satisfactorily, in a timely fashion.

-See The Falcon Group's Listing on Experts.com.
+See The Falcon Group's Profile on Experts.com.

 ©Copyright 2000-2007 - All Rights Reserved